insdaguirre/InstaBot_ChromeExtension/chrome-extension/README.md

 # 📸 Instagram Bot - Chrome Extension

 A Chrome extension for Instagram automation that works directly in your browser.
-Follow and unfollow users with precise control while using your real Instagram session.
+Follow and unfollow users with precise control while using your real Instagram session. **Now with intelligent private account detection!**

 ## 🎨 Interface Preview